whatwedo/TableBundle/docs/filters.md

 ## Add a custom filter

 You can write your own filters with your own custom logic.
-You will find a lot of filter types at `whatwedo\table-bundle\Filter\Type`.
+You will find a lot of filter types at `araise\table-bundle\Filter\Type`.
 Use them directly or as an example on how to write your own.
-You may also consult the chapter [FilterType Examples](#filtertype-examples) for some more insight on how to use the whatwedo FilterTypes.
+You may also consult the chapter [FilterType Examples](#filtertype-examples) for some more insight on how to use the araise FilterTypes.

 ```php
 $table->getFilterExtension()